mimolabs/mimo-ce/README.md

 ### Free Support

-The standard MIMO docs are [here] (https://docs.oh-mimo.com).
+The standard MIMO docs are [here](https://docs.oh-mimo.com).
 These don't include much information about the Community Edition yet.

-The brand-new forum can be found [here] (https://discuss.oh-mimo.com/)
+The brand-new forum can be found [here](https://discuss.oh-mimo.com/)

 We don't offer email or phone support - if you have a problem, please start a conversation on the forums.